SnapHR/php-tech-test/README.md

 # PHP Tech exercise with GraphQL and Schemas

 ## Scenario
 We need to store some details for our users and abstract it as much as possible from the DB.
-To achieve this, we recommend using GraphQL schema language files, not only for the GraphQL definition but also for the DB structure so we have a 1 to 1 representation of the data we are handling.
+To achieve this and have the frontend team working in parallel, we will also be using GraphQL schema language files, not only for the GraphQL definition but also for the DB structure so we have a 1 to 1 representation of the data we are handling.

 ## Requirements